siran/writing/documents/Outreach/Project Note - Longitudinal Delay of an Isolated Interference Fringe.md

 ## Useful Controls

 - vary the crossing angle while keeping downstream distance fixed
+- compare bright-ridge delay against either incident beam
 - compare bright-ridge delay against the unsplit beam
-- compare bright-ridge delay against one single arm with matched power
 - repeat in air and in a simple medium
 - check whether any measured delay scales with fringe brightness or geometry